 Our Curriculum

-Our centre’s learning framework is based on New Zealand Early childhood curriculum- Te Whāriki, is the national curriculum document for early childhood education (ECE), to be used with all children from birth to school entry.
+Our centre’s learning framework is based on New Zealand Early childhood curriculum- Te Whāriki Te Ara Whānui, a national curriculum document for early childhood education (ECE), that can be itilised for children from birth to school entry.

 Underpinning Te Whāriki is the vision that children are competent and confident learners and communicators, healthy in mind, body and spirit, secure in their sense of belonging and in the knowledge that they make a valued contribution to society.